Beckmen YOLA Center

 Come Make Music with Us!

-The Beckmen YOLA Center will serve as:
+The Beckmen YOLA Center is:

-A new YOLA site: the first permanent, purpose-built facility for YOLA
+The first permanent, purpose-built facility for YOLA

-The home of YOLA National: bringing together leaders in the field of music and youth development, music students, professional musicians and educators across the country every year
+The home of YOLA National: bringing together leaders in the field of music and youth development, music students, professional musicians, and educators across the country every year

 YOLA Health and Safety COVID-19 Protocols

 Led by LA Phil Music & Artistic Director Gustavo Dudamel, YOLA (Youth Orchestra Los Angeles) is the embodiment of Dudamel’s belief that music is a fundamental human right.
 It democratizes music education by offering free, high quality music training to students ages 5 to 18.